awslabs/generative-ai-cdk-constructs/apidocs/classes/BedrockCwDashboard.md

 > **new BedrockCwDashboard**(`scope`, `id`, `props`): [`BedrockCwDashboard`](BedrockCwDashboard.md)

-Constructs a new instance of the ContentGenerationAppSyncLambda class.
+Constructs a new instance of the BedrockCwDashboard class.

 #### Parameters